Faversham - Home - places

 Faversham Creek

-On the left (Brent side) you can see "The Reach", which comprises of three blocks of houses surrounded by a high wall.
-Further down are some very new houses and behind those is a small industrial estate.
+On the left (Brent side) you can see "The Reach", which consists of three blocks of houses surrounded by a high wall.
+Further down are some very new houses and behind those are a small industrial estate.

 On the right (Town side) there is a private walkway that allows access to some new houses.